amplication/docs/docs/how-to/add-delete-user-entity.md

 If you choose to [create a service _without_ authentication](/authentication/#how-to-create-a-service-without-authentication) then the _Authentication_ entity will not be created.

 :::note
-The Authentication entity was previously known as the User entity.
-It serves as the default entity for handling user authentication and authorization in Amplication.
-While you can customize the Authentication entity to fit your specific needs, it is essential for the proper functioning of the authentication plugins.
+The User entity is still the default Authentication entity in Amplication.
+In some cases, it can be created automatically as part of the authentication plugin installation process.
+In other cases, it can be manually restored.
+The User entity plays a crucial role in handling user authentication and authorization within your application.
 :::

 ## Dependencies Between the Authentication Entity and Authentication Plugins